MGS Architects exists to create quietly brilliant places —

 architecture, urban design and interiors

-The tenders for the construction of the much needed accommodation for the best of Australia’s future dance talent has recently closed, after the successful launch of the Australian Ballet School’s Student Residence project in February.
+The tenders for the construction of the much needed accommodation for the best of Australia’s future dance talent has recently closed.
 The design by MGS Architects for the renovation of the existing Edwardian villa and 450m2 extension will for the first time provide high-quality, specifically configured housing for the Australian Ballet School and will help the school compete with the best schools internationally.
 For a preview of the design, click here.

 MGS are pleased to announce the award of a planning permit for 389 Swanston Street.
 The project, a 33 storey tower on a small site, will bring an exciting mix of vertical retailing, hospitality and student college living to this bustling junction between Melbourne CBD's core retailing and educational precincts.
 The planning permit was approved through direct negotiations with Melbourne City Council who recognised the important contribution that this project would bring to the city.